isaolmez/spring-mvc-exceptions/README.md

-# spring-mvc-exceptions
+# Spring Mvc Eexceptions
+Provides example setups:
+- Per exception with @ResponseStatus
+- Per controller excetion handling with @ExceptionHandler
-Spring Mvc exception handling samples
+- Global exception handling with @ControllerAdvice and @ExceptionHandler
+- Global exception handling for rest service with @ControllerAdvice and @ExceptionHandler